About the Lab

 Meet the Team

-Our aim: to support early-career researchers and underrepresented groups by providing a platform for their work and increasing networking opportunities.
+Our aim is to support early-career researchers and underrepresented groups by providing a platform for their work and increase opportunities for networking.

 If you'd like to give a talk, drop us a message and we'll get it organised.